The working prototype is here!

-The device is inspired by the inspiring playful toys made by blind people with whom I work, at Tamil Nadu, India (you can see them, holding some stuff they have made in the pictures).
+The device is inspired by the inspiring playful toys made by blind people with whom I work, at Blind Lead Initiative, Tamil Nadu, India.
 They are excellent at making stuff with their hand, so it would be so awesome if they could upload their designs online, and more importantly share design ideas with people.
-So, I made an interface for a person to draw a 2D sketch into a computer using touch, and the person using a computer in another place can download the sketch and feel the drawing using this device, independent of sight.
+So, I have made an interface for a person to draw a 2D sketch into a computer using touch, and the person using a computer in another place can download the sketch and feel the drawing using this device, independent of sight.

 This is a great chance to explore visualization through touch and sound.